hotelmah/codespace-docker-php/README.md

    - From the terminal, run `php -S 0.0.0.0:8000`
    - Click "Open in Browser" in the notification that appears to access the web app on this new port.
       - You can view an organized table of your forwarded ports in the 'Ports' view, which can be accessed with the command **Ports: Focus on Ports View**.
       - Notice port 8000 in the 'Ports' view is labeled "Hello Remote World."
-In `devcontainer.json`, you can set `"portsAttributes"`, such as a label for your forwarded ports and the action to be taken when the port is autoforwarded.
+In `devcontainer.json`, you can set `"portsAttributes"`, such as a label for your forwarded ports and the action to be taken when the port is auto-forwarded.
-   - Look back at the terminal, and you should see the output from your site navigations.
+   - Look back at the terminal, and you should see the output from your site navigation.
    - Edit the text on line 21 in `index.php` and refresh the page to see the changes immediately take effect.

 1. **Attach debugger to the server:**